v-jerkin/hooverbot/README.md

 ![Add Direct Line site](images/add_directline.png)

-Enter Direct Line as the name of the new site.
+Enter "Direct Line" as the name of the new site.
 Keys are generated and the configuration page for the new Direct Line connection appear.

 ![Direct Line keys](images/directline_keys.png)